 The harder part is knowing what to say in the moment.
-That could be when your child is zoning out, not following directions, or doing poorly in school because of focus challenges.
+That could be when your child is zoning out or not following directions.
+Or it could be when your child is doing poorly in school because of focus challenges.
 Here are three things to do when you talk to your child about not focusing.

 - Point out the behavior.
 Kids don’t always realize when they lose focus.

 - Ask your child what might help.
-That tells your child there are ways to work on it.
+It’s important for your child to know that there are ways to work on it.

 Here are some common situations for kids with focus challenges and examples of things you can say: